 The Company maintains a 401(k) profit sharing plan for all employees meeting certain age and service requirements.
 The 401(k) plan allows employees to contribute up to the maximum amount allowable under the Internal Revenue Code, which are matched based upon the percentage of budgeted net income earned during the year on the first 6% of the compensation contributed.
-The expense recognized from matching was \$1.8 million, \$1.7 million and \$1.6 million in 2018, 2017 and 2016.
+The expense recognized from matching was \$1.8 million, \$1.8 million and \$1.7 million in 2019, 2018 and 2017, respectively.